(sumatriptan succinate) Injection, for Subcutaneous Use

 Dogs receiving oral sumatriptan developed corneal opacities and defects in the corneal epithelium.
 Corneal opacities were seen at the lowest dose tested, 2 mg/kg/day, and were present after 1 month of treatment.
 Defects in the corneal epithelium were noted in a 60-week study.
 Earlier examinations for these toxicities were not conducted and no-effect doses were not established; however, the relative plasma exposure at the lowest dose tested was approximately 3 times the human exposure after a 6-mg subcutaneous dose.

-Incidence of Adverse Reactions by Time and by IMITREX Dos e in Study 1
+and Incidence of Adverse Reactions by Time and by Dose of IMITREX in Study 1